cjoakim/azure-cosmos-graph/README.md

 $ ./execute_load_queries.sh
 ```

-This process will take approximately an hour, as there is a built in sleep time between
+This process will take approximately an 40-minutes, as there is a built in sleep time between
 inserts.

 ### Query the Database